rotundasoftware/backbone.viewOptions/README.md

 * Use a simple declarative syntax to attach white-listed initialization options directly to your view objects.
 * Declare required options as such, so an exception is raised immediately if one is not supplied.
 * Declare default values for particular options.
-* Option values can be changed post-initialization through a public `view.setOptions()` method.
+* White-listed option values can be changed post-initialization via `view.setOptions()`.
 * Can be used with any view class, including those in [Marionette](https://github.com/marionettejs/backbone.marionette), etc.

 ## Usage